tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

 ```
 accept: image/jpeg, */*
 accept-encoding: br, gzip
-expo-expects-signature: *
 ```

-A conformant client library configured to perform [code signing](#code-signing) verification SHOULD also send a `expo-expects-signature` header to indicate that it expects the conformant server to include the `expo-signature` header in each asset response.
-Note that if the asset signatures were included in the manifest, including the `expo-signature` header in each asset response is not required.

 A conformant client library SHOULD also include any header (key, value) pairs included in the `expo-asset-headers` manifest response header for this asset key.